ursatile/css4eng/202-the-css-color-model.md

 ## Hue, Saturation and Lightness

-Hang out in a store that sells paint for a while, and you'll overhear people talking about what colour they want to paint their living room --- and they don't talk about rgb values.
-They'll say things like "that colour's nice but it's a bit too dark", "I like this one but it's a bit too pastel", "this one's the right intensity but it's too purple - I want something a bit more blue"
+Hang out in a store that sells paint for a while, and you'll overhear people talking about what colour they want to paint their living room --- and they don't talk about RGB values.
+They'll say things like "that colour's nice but it's a bit too dark", "I like this one but it's a bit too pastel", "this one's the right intensity but it's too purple - I want something a bit more blue".

+Humans - at least, humans who aren't software developers - tend to think about colour in terms of hue, saturation, and lightness.
+Hue - what actual colour is it?
+Red, orange, purple, green, blue?
+Saturation: how intense is the colour?
+Zero saturation is grayscale; full saturation is rich, bold colours.
+And lightness - how bright is it?
+Zero lightness is black - doesn't matter what the hue and saturation are; black is always black.

+{% example hsl-colors.html iframe_style="height: 10em;" %}